dmasotti/rcp-csv-user-import/readme.txt

 1. CSV user import page.

 == Changelog ==
+= 1.1.9 =
+* New: Added support for the upcoming RCP 3.0 update.
+* New: Added option to send password reset email during import.
+* New: Set signup method for imported users to "Imported".
+* Tweak: Update user account data (first/last name and password) when importing existing accounts.
+* Tweak: Adjust "Disable Notification Emails" description.
+* Fix: Expiration date times are now forced to be 23:59:59 to be consistent with RCP core.
+* Fix: `_rcp_new_subscription` meta flag is now set on import.
+* Fix: Verify that required user fields are set in the CSV before creating the user account.

 = 1.1.8 =
 * New: Add user note to imported users saying they were imported from a CSV file.
 * New: Add option to disable email notifications during import process.